 Education in emergencies

 Children always tell us the same thing in emergency situations: what they want most of all is to get back to school.
-That’s true whether they’re recovering from a natural disaster or growing up amid conflict.
+That’s true whether they’re recovering from a natural disaster or growing up in conflict.
 Children’s right to a decent education is as basic as their right to food and water.

-That’s why we called for education to become a key part of emergency responses – along with shelter, nutrition and medicine.
+That’s why we called for education to become a key part of emergency responses, along with shelter, nutrition and medicine.

 We're currently working in partnership with the EU on bringing education to 5,000 children in the Dollo Ado refugee camp in Ethiopia.
-Find out more about the EU Children of Peace initiative